infinite-dao/glean-cetaf-rdfs/README.md

 - http://coldb.mnhn.fr/catalognumber/mnhn/p/ (Paris plants data set)
 - http://coldb.mnhn.fr/catalognumber/mnhn/pc/ (Paris cryptogams data set)
 - http://herbarium.bgbm.org/object/ (BGBM, Berlin all the data)
-- in general, skip the ID-part from the CETAF-ID from the GUID delivered to GBIF occurrences, i.e. `http:// + URL-path-GUID`
+- in general, skip the ID-part from the CSPP-ID from the GUID delivered to GBIF occurrences, i.e. `http:// + URL-path-GUID`
 - aso.

 In that way we can query specific GRAPHs and delete, add or overwrite GRAPHs more easily.